top of page

 All in All

-For a food that is likely meant to be taken in on a drunken crawl through Osaka's lively nightlife scenes, I loved experiencing this upscale version of a classic bar food.
+For a street food that is likely meant to be taken in on a drunken crawl through Osaka's lively nightlife scenes, I loved experiencing this upscale version of a classic bar food.
 The price tag was obviously a little higher than what you get on the street, but SO worth it.

-The experience at Kushinobo Osaka Hozenji top to bottom was so enjoyable.
+The "street food" experience at Kushinobo Osaka Hozenji top to bottom was so enjoyable.
 The food was delicious, the wine was excellent, the atmosphere was unbeatable, and it never got loud or crowded.
 We didn't see a single tourist, only locals, and it was very pleasant.

 happy couple in a restaurant